High Renaissance: Sculpture

-High Renaissance sculpture, as exemplified by Michelangelo's Pietà and the iconic David, is characterized by an "ideal" balance between stillness and movement.
+High Renaissance sculpture, as exemplified by Michelangelo's Pietà sculpture and the iconic David, is characterized by an "ideal" balance between stillness and movement.
 High Renaissance sculpture was normally commissioned by the public and the state, this becoming more popular for sculpture is an expensive art form.
 Sculpture was often used to decorate or embellish architecture, normally within courtyards where others were able to study and admire the commissioned art work.
 Wealthy individuals like cardinals, rulers, and bankers were the more likely private patrons along with very wealthy families; Pope Julius II also patronized many artists.
 During the High Renaissance there was the development of small scale statuettes for private patrons, the creation of busts and tombs also developing.
 The subject matter related to sculpture was mostly religious but also with a significant strand of classical individuals in the form of tomb sculpture and paintings as well as ceilings of cathedrals.